epv44/TwitchAPIWrapper/README.md

 This library has two main sections

 1. Authorization - Utilizing the Twitch OAuth protocol inside of your app
-2. Datasources - Utilizing the Twitch API to Swift Models based off of Twitch server side data
+2. DataSources - Utilizing the Twitch API to Swift Models based off of Twitch server side data

 #### Example

-The following example illustrates how to setup the OAuth components and utilize the Presenter Object (DataSource's) to retrieve models.
+The following example illustrates how to setup the OAuth components and utilize the Presenter Object (DataSources) to retrieve models.

 ##### Twitch OAuth
 Important: Prior to authorization ensure:
-1) Add a URL Type and specify the matching URL Scheme for Twitch.
+1. Add a URL Type and specify the matching URL Scheme for Twitch.
-2) Set the proper clientID, redirectURI, scopes, and clientSecret as they are necessary for succesfull authentication.
+2. Set the proper clientID, redirectURI, scopes, and clientSecret as they are necessary for succesfull authentication.
-3) It is recommended not to leave any of the above in version control, as you can see from the sample app.
+3. It is recommended not to leave any of the above in version control, as you can see from the sample app.

 ```Swift
 // Setup OAuth, this can be placed wherever you wish; however, as you can see in the example project it is placed inside of the App delegate so